Washiki/myElves/README.md

 Script for Powershell on windows based systems. <br /> Toggles your proxy.

-Opens the proxy login on your browser (im sorry, i still use chrome)
+Opens the proxy login on your browser (By default, is set to open for CHROME)

 Also, outputs the ProxyEnable, ProxyServer and ProxyOverride variables.